-Metric Name Metric Description Metric Collected for These Platforms
+Metric Name Metric Description These Platforms

 The number of collisions (requiring packet resend) that occurred AIX®

 on the network interface. (count) HP-UX ^a

 collisions Linux®

 Solaris®

 a.
 This metric is not available on HP-UX systems using native collectors.